divineniiquaye/pho-monorepo/CONTRIBUTING.md

 We adopt a consistent directory structure that separates components, utilities, services, and assets.

--   Most components and features can be shared, and thus the code lives in the `packages/ui` directory, and is then imported into each project.
+-   Most components and features can be shared, and thus the code lives in the eg. `packages/design-system` directory, and is then imported into each project.
 -   Some components will have web- or native- specific features, and those can be denoted by adding `.native` or `.web` to the filename, and react-native will take care of the rest:
-    -   `button.web.tsx` & `button.native.tsx` can be added to the project in the same folder, and imported into a parent component as `import Button from "@repo/ui/button"`.
+    -   `button.web.tsx` & `button.native.tsx` can be added to the project in the same folder, and imported into a parent component as `import Button from "@repo/design/ui/button"`.
 The compiler will correctly import the right component.

 #### Component Design